KyeongsupChoi/KyeongsupChoi/README.md

 ---

 ### Professional Profile
-I am an **ML/AI Engineer** with 4 years of experience building "working AI" that solves real business problems.
+I am an **ML/AI Engineer** with 3 years of experience building AIs that solves real business problems.
 I specialize in bridging the gap between raw data and production-ready intelligence.

 * **Current Focus:** Architecting End-to-End ML pipelines and researching **Transformer-based** models for manufacturing at **Emoldino**.
 * **Scale:** Proven track record handling **50M+ rows** of data using **Snowflake** and **SQL**.